hereon-GEMS/Cont2SAS/docu/models/bib.md

 - rad = radius of sphere (must be <= simulation box length/2)
 - sld_in = SLD of sphere
-- sld_out = SLD of environment
+- sld_out = SLD of the parallelepiped nanoparticle
-- qclean_sld = SLD outside simulation box
+- qclean_sld = SLD outside of the simulation box

 ## Go to workflow